Join the Celebration!

 Times: 10:00 am – 4:00 pm at Museum.
 Barney Oldfield Race at 7:00 pm

-Cost: Museum Admission (additional fee for race at Oakshade Raceway)
+Admission: FREE EVENT at Museum (fee for race at Oakshade Raceway)

 America’s Potluck